 Image shows a mobile phone text message example when two people.
 One is trying to book an appointment with their Drs but they have no SMS service and have to rely on others to help.
 The 2nd conversation is about a hearing loop not being switched on at a local pharmacy.Sensory Services by Sight for Surrey and The Surrey Coalition for the Disabled People have joined forces to launch a campaign to raise awareness about the importance of including an SMS contact detail and hearing loop at establishments.

-One in three adults in the UK are Deaf, have hearing loss or tinnitus.* This would equate to an estimate of 66,000 from the disabled population in Surrey (2021).
+One in three adults in the UK are Deaf, have hearing loss or tinnitus.* In Surrey there’s an estimated 66,000 people who are digitally excluded and are Deaf or hard of hearing (2021).

 Including an SMS contact enables people who are hard of hearing or Deaf to communicate independently.
 It is important all businesses have this, and it is vital that health services provide an SMS contact and hearing loop for private and confidential conversations.
 Below a Coalition member shares their experience with their GP surgery.